Top 10 Most Philosophical Animes

 Serial Experiments Lain

 Serial Experiments Lain is a Japanese anime series directed by Ryūtarō Nakamura.
-The characters were designed by Yoshitoshi ABe, the script was written by Chiaki J. Konaka, and production was overseen by Yasuyuki Ueda of Triangle Staff.
-The show originally aired on TV Tokyo from July to September 1998.... read more
+The characters were designed by Yoshitoshi ABe, the script was written by Chiaki J. Konaka, and the series was created and co-produced by Yasuyuki Ueda.
+Animated by Triangle Staff, the 13-episode show originally aired on... read more

 Throughout the plot, there are strong influences from philosophy (overflowing themes such as reality, identity, communication, and God), computer history, cyberpunk literature, mystical orders, and conspiracy theories.
 Amazingly, the complexity of this animation has earned it several academic articles, similar to the unique Neon Genesis Evangelion.